Wagashi(traditional Japanese sweets) are special for their visual beauty and their evocation of Japan’s four seasons, culture, and traditions.

 Tea Ceremony and Wagashi

-Known for their beauty and delicate taste, wagashi also plays an essential role in the traditional Japanese tea ceremony.
+Known for their beauty and delicate taste, wagashi is also an essential part of the traditional Japanese tea ceremony.

 There are two main types of confectionery used in tea ceremonies: main confectionery and dried confectionery.

-In particular, the main confectionery is an important element in the world of chanoyu to express the sense of seasonality and convey the spirit of harmony, symbolizing the theme of the tea ceremony and the seasons.
+In particular, the main confectionery is an important element in the world of chanoyu, expressing the sense of seasonality and conveying the spirit of harmony, symbolizing the theme of the tea ceremony and the seasons.

-Therefore, the main confections are made by professional artisans, such as “confectionary artisans” and “omoshishi,” in consultation with the host of the tea ceremony, using carefully selected ingredients, reflecting the changing of the seasons and special festivals, with delicate senses and reliable techniques.
+Therefore, the main confections are made by professional artisans, such as “confectionary artisans” and “omoshishi,” in consultation with the host of the tea ceremony.
+They use carefully selected ingredients, reflect the changing of the seasons and special festivals, and are made with delicate senses and reliable techniques.

 Beauty as a Kogei Art

 The visual beauty of wagashi is also of great value.
-In the tea ceremony, wagashi are considered a craft, and their shape, color, and texture are valued.
+Wagashi are considered a craft in the tea ceremony, and their shape, color, and texture are valued.
 Each fine confection is handmade by craftsmen and is appreciated as a work of art at the tea ceremony.
-In this way, the main confectionery symbolizes the pursuit of beauty in the world of tea.
+In this way, the main confectionery symbolizes the pursuit of beauty in tea.

-One of the techniques used to make the main confectionery is the HasamiKiku “scissors chrysanthemum” technique, in which scissors are inserted into nerikiri to form the petals of a chrysanthemum.
+One of the techniques used to make the main confectionery is the HasamiKiku “scissors chrysanthemum” technique, in which scissors are inserted into nerikiri to form the chrysanthemum’s petals.

 Inspired by this technique, Yuko Hayashi, a ceramic artist currently exhibiting her work at Kogei Art KYOTO, has created a series of works.

-She took inspiration from the “scissors chrysanthemum” technique and applied it to ceramics, making many minor modifications to inserting scissors into the clay, and finally established the Tsuchihasami “clay scissors” technique.
+She took inspiration from the “scissors chrysanthemum” technique and applied it to ceramics, making many minor modifications to inserting scissors into the clay.
+Finally, she established the Tsuchihasami “clay scissors” technique.

 Conclusion